It's About Time: Temporal References in Emergent Communication: Architectures

 \subsection{\temporalrn Agent}

 The \temporalrn agent combines the \basen and the \temporaln architectures.
 The sequential LSTM from the \temporaln agent is added to the \basen architecture, merging both the sequential understanding from the temporal module, with the parallel understanding of the target objects from the regularly batched LSTM.
-The hidden states of both LSTMs are combined through an elementwise multiplication and fed into the message generation LSTM.
+The hidden states of both LSTMs are combined through an element-wise multiplication and fed into the message generation LSTM.
 The receiver agent is the same as the \temporaln receiver, and includes the temporal prediction module.
+The architecture diagram for the \temporalrn agent is available in \cref{apx: arch details}, \cref{fig: arch-tr-lstm}.